| Title: | A Fully Featured Logging Framework |

 EventFilter$new(fun = function(event) TRUE)

-with a single argument event
+funa function with a single argument event that must return

-will be interpreted as
+either TRUE or FALSE.
+Any non-FALSE will be interpreted as

 clone()